 Explain how drawn and undrawn portions of a commitment affect exposure

-The drawn portion of the commitment should be treated as part of the amount currently borrowed (i.e., the outstandings).
+The drawn portion of the commitment should be treated as part of the amount currently borrowed (i.e., the outstanding).
 Since it is exactly like a term loan, the entire drawn portion is subject to risk of loss on default.
-The undrawn portion of the commitment, however, has an embedded contingent claim (a call option) which the borrower can exercise at any time.
+The undrawn portion of the commitment, however, has an embedded contingent claim (a call option) that the borrower can exercise at any time.

 Explain how covenants impact exposures.